StillNotWorking/LMS-helper-script/README.md

 <h3>lms_bash_aliases.txt</h3>
 are several aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing 'sudo systemctl [command] logitechmediaserver' + a few shortcuts to directories used by lms.<br />
-Read how to implement her: https://github.com/StillNotWorking/LMS-helper-script/blob/main/lms_bash_aliasesREADME.md
+How to implement aliases: https://github.com/StillNotWorking/LMS-helper-script/blob/main/lms_bash_aliasesREADME.md

 ---------------------------------------------------------------